random82/blog/_posts/2016-06-05-angular2-with-aspnetcore.md

 1.0.0-preview1-002702
 ```

 On top of that I'm using Visual Studio 2015 Update 2.
-Given how quickly **dotnetcore** changes some steps may look diffrently
+Given how quickly **dotnetcore** changes, some steps may look diffrently

 ## Step 1 - Create new ASP.NET Core MVC application